rhizomik/BESDUI/Results/Virtuoso/README.md

 **Task 2**.
 [Find products for a given set of alternative features](/Benchmark/2.md)
 > "List products of type **sheeny** with product features **stroboscopes** OR **gadgeteers**, and a **productPropertyNumeric1** greater than **450**".

-Virtuoso also supports this task in a very similar way to Task 1, though in this case alternative feature values are defined using the “Add condition: IN” feature.
+Virtuoso FCT also supports this task in a very similar way to Task 1, though in this case alternative feature values are defined using the “Add condition: IN” feature.

 | Interaction Steps                                               | K | P | H |
 |-----------------------------------------------------------------|---|---|---|